rowangithub/DOrder/README.md

 				((reach (h2, u)) and (reach (h1, v))) or
 				((reach (h2, v)) and (reach (h1, u)))) /\ ...}

+We only give one predicate in the result of the function for simplicity.
-In the result type, V represents the result heap.
-The given specification states that the parent-child relation (e.g. link (V, 1, 2, u, v) where u and v are free) between elements contained in the result heap preserves their parent-child relation (e.g. link (h2, t, 1, 3, u, v)) in the input heap h1 and h2.
+In the result type, V represents the value of the result heap.
+The given specification states that the parent-child relation (e.g. link (V, 1, 2, u, v) where u and v are free) between elements contained in the result heap preserves their parent-child relation (e.g. link (h2, t, 1, 2, u, v)) in the input heap h1 and h2.

 DOrder also outputs _shape-data_ specifications.
 For example, for the _heapsort_ function, the following specification is synthesized: